 - The first line of defence, business risk management, describes the infrastructure of processes, systems and controls owned by members of the business charged with responsibility for day-to-day operations.
 Ownership for each of the identified business risks is allocated to an appropriate member of the management team and subject to quarterly self-assessment. - The second line of defence, risk management, describes the risk oversight activity, encompassing risk assessment, monitoring and reporting, undertaken by both the Risk and Compliance functions.
-Specific attention is given to monitoring how the risk profile of the Company compares to the Board approved appetite statements.
-The risk function will intervene directly in modifying and developing the internal control and risk systems utilised in the first line, as such the second line of defence cannot offer truly independent risk assurance to the Board. - The third line of defence, internal audit, describes the risk assurance work done independently of the operation of the business and the risk function to determine that controls are being operated adequately, risks assessed appropriately and that the risk management framework remains effective.
+Specific attention is given to monitoring how the risk profile of the Company compares to the Board approved risk appetite statements.
+The risk function may provide support and guidance to the first line with respect to the design of their control framework and interacts closely with the other second line of defence key functions, namely compliance and actuarial function. - The third line of defence, internal audit, describes the risk assurance work done independently of the operation of the business and the risk function to determine that controls are being operated adequately, risks assessed appropriately and that the risk management framework remains effective.